-There are two game drives per day (the timing of which depends on the seasons), during which our experienced guides will share their knowledge and love of the African bush with you.
-Each drive lasts about three hours.
+There are two game drives per day (the time depends on the season); each lasts about three hours.

-The morning game drive normally leaves between 5:30am and 6am.
-Our guides will find a spot where you can enjoy the stunning views, whilst enjoying your hot coffee or hot chocolate.
+The morning game drive normally leaves between 5 am and 6 am.
+Our guides will find a spot where you can take in the spectacular views while enjoying your rusks, hot coffee or hot chocolate (spiked with Amarula if you prefer).

-The afternoon game drive leaves between 3:30pm and 4pm.
-After sundowners and snacks, our guides will use the spotlight to find nocturnal animals, before returning to the lodge for dinner.
+The afternoon game drive leaves between 3 pm and 4 pm.
+After sundowners and snacks, our guides will use the spotlight to find nocturnal animals before returning to the lodge for dinner.